am-eskandari/1800_DTC08/README.md

 This browser based web application to ...

 * I am Daniel and I am very excited about this project because I like working in teams.
-* I am Amir Eskandari and I am very excited about this project because I love to solve a problem with a colaborative team.
+* I am Amir Eskandari and I am very excited about this project because I love to solve a problem with a collaborative team.
-* I am Felix Tetteh and I am very excited about this project because...
+* I am Felix Tetteh and I am very excited about this project because I like

 ## Technologies